Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Abstract

 \section{Abstract}

 In a nonlocal game, two noncommunicating players cooperate to convince a referee that they possess a strategy that does not violate the rules of the game.
 Quantum strategies allow players to optimally win some games by performing joint measurements on a shared entangled state, but computing these strategies can be challenging.
-We develop a variational algorithm for computing strategies of nonlocal games and show that it can yield optimal strategies for small examples of both convex and non-convex games.
-We show that our algorithm is capable of generating a short-depth circuit that implements an optimal quantum strategy for a graph coloring game.
-Moreover, we describe how this technique can be run on quantum computers and argue that such circuits will be useful for benchmarking because of their sensitivity to 2-qubit gate noise and application to self-testing.
-Finally, we demonstrate the use of these strategies experimentally on 11 IBM quantum computers.
+We present a variational quantum algorithm to compute quantum strategies for nonlocal games by encoding the rules of a nonlocal game into a Hamiltonian.
+We show how this algorithm can generate a short-depth optimal quantum strategy for a graph coloring game with a quantum advantage.
+This quantum strategy is then evaluated on fourteen different quantum hardware platforms to demonstrate its utility as a benchmark.
+Finally, we discuss potential sources of errors that can explain the observed decreased performance of the executed task and derive an expression for the number of samples required to accurately estimate the win rate in the presence of noise.